dimitris1208/Numerical-Analysis-Python/README.md

 # Numerical-Analysis-Python
-This code performs numerical root-finding using three different methods (bisection method, Newton-Raphson method, and intersection method) to find the roots of a given mathematical function f(x).
+This repo includes code that is a collection of mathematical root-finding methods applied to different functions, with the results reported for various scenarios and accuracy levels.
+It allows you to compare the performance of different numerical methods in finding the roots of mathematical functions.
+Also there is code for solving systems of linear equations using PA=LU method and ofcourse there are polynomial approximations that best apply in a lot of scenarios , as shown in the code !